-(A) Notwithstanding the provisions of SCCC 7.38.093(A), and the other provisions of this chapter, permits for the repair, replacement, or upgrade of existing OWTS may be issued by the Health Officer upon proper application therefor; and, once issued, shall be valid and exercisable for a period of two years.

-(B) Upgrade or replacement of existing systems shall be made in conformance with the requirements specified in SCCC 7.38.042, 7.38.043, and 7.38.130 through 7.38.180 except that the following allowances may be permitted:
+- (A) Notwithstanding the provisions of SCCC 7.38.093(A), and the other provisions of this chapter, permits for the repair, or upgrade of existing OWTS may be issued by the Health Officer upon proper application therefor; and, once issued, shall be valid and exercisable for a period of two years. - (B) Upgrade or repair of existing systems shall be made in conformance with the requirements specified in SCCC 7.38.042, 7.38.043, and 7.38.130 through 7.38.180 except that the following allowances may be permitted:

-(1) The minimum separation between the bottom of any leaching dispersal system and seasonally high groundwater must meet separation distances as provided in SCCC 7.38.150.B.9.

-(2) Setback to a watercourse shall be over 100 feet if possible, otherwise adding enhanced treatment will allow a minimum setback of 50 feet.

-(3) Setback to a seasonal drainage way shall be at least 25 feet.

-(4) If soils are at least seven feet deep and conditions are otherwise suitable to prevent lateral surfacing of effluent, installation on slopes steeper than 30 percent up to 50 percent may be allowed if:

-(a) The distribution pipe is installed at least two feet below the surface (vertical depth);

-(b) A minimum separation of five feet is maintained between the leaching trench disposal system and bedrock or other impermeable layer

-(c) A slope stability report is prepared by a civil engineer or professional geologist and approved by the County geologist, which indicates that installation on the slope is acceptable.

-(5) Other requirements specified in SCCC 7.38.130 through 7.38.180 shall be met to the greatest extent possible as necessary to protect public health and water quality and shall comply with standards for system repairs established by the Health Officer pursuant to subsection (E) of this section.
+- (1) The minimum separation between the bottom of any leaching dispersal system and seasonally high groundwater must meet separation distances as provided in SCCC 7.38.150(B)(9). - (2) Setback to a watercourse shall be over 100 feet if possible, but may be reduced as provided in SCCC 7.38.150(B)(9). - (3) Setback to a seasonal drainage way shall be at least 25 feet. - (4) If soils are at least seven feet deep and conditions are otherwise suitable to prevent lateral surfacing of effluent, installation on slopes steeper than 30 percent up to 50 percent may be allowed if: - (a) The distribution pipe is installed at least two feet below the surface (vertical depth); - (b) A minimum separation of five feet is maintained between the leaching trench disposal system and bedrock or other impermeable layer - (c) A slope stability report is prepared by a civil engineer or professional geologist and approved by the County geologist, which indicates that installation on the slope is acceptable. - (5) Other requirements specified in SCCC 7.38.130 through 7.38.180 shall be met to the greatest extent possible as necessary to protect public health and water quality and shall comply with standards for system repairs established by the Health Officer pursuant to subsection (E) of this section. - (C) For replacement of old or failing OWTS that cannot meet the standards in SCCC 7.38.130 through 7.38.180, the replacement OWTS shall meet the standards to the greatest extent practicable.

-(6) When an enhanced treatment_system is used for a repair pursuant to SCCC 7.38.182 through 7.38.184, the setbacks from streams and groundwater as specified above may be reduced according to the standards for enhanced treatment systems and repairs established by the Health Officer pursuant to subsection (E) of this section.

-(D) For replacement of old or failing OWTS that cannot meet the standards in SCCC 7.38.130 through 7.38.180, the replacement OWTS shall meet the standards to the greatest extent practicable.
 In such cases, the replacement OWTS may utilize enhanced treatment and other mitigation measures, unless the designer presents information to the satisfaction of the Health Officer that there is no indication that the previous system is adversely affecting water quality, that the replacement system will be in greater compliance with standards and will adequately protect water quality.
-A nonconforming interim sewage disposal system may be approved on a case by case basis for repair of a failing system if a hardship prevents installation of enhanced treatment that would be needed to meet requirements, and if the system is in compliance with the prohibitions in SCCC 7.38.042.
-No building additions will be allowed and the system will need to be brought up to standards at the time of property transfer.

-(E) When repairing, replacing or upgrading an existing OWTS, on an existing, developed parcel that is unable to accommodate a standard OWTS that meets the standards in SCCC 7.38.130 through 7.38.180 including allowances described in subsection (B) of this section, the system shall be deemed a nonstandard OWTS design which must meet the requirements of SCCC 7.38.186 through 7.38.186.
+A nonconforming interim sewage disposal system may be approved on a case-by-case basis for repair of a failing system if a hardship prevents installation of enhanced treatment that would be needed to meet requirements, and if the system is in compliance with the prohibitions in SCCC 7.38.042.
+No building additions will be allowed and the system will need to be brought up to standards at the time of property transfer. - (D) When repairing, replacing or upgrading an existing OWTS, on an existing, developed parcel that is unable to accommodate a standard OWTS that meets the standards in SCCC 7.38.130 through 7.38.180 including allowances described in subsection (B) of this section, the system shall be deemed a nonstandard OWTS design which must meet the requirements of SCCC 7.38.182 through 7.38.186.
 The size of a building addition or change in use that will be allowed will depend on site specific soil conditions, setbacks to critical infrastructure (water supply wells, property lines, structures, slopes, etc.) and the type of OWTS used: